alhog/KadenaTokenMint/README.md

 After successfully connecting your wallet to the testnet, you'll be ready to proceed to the next step: deploying your token contract to the Kadena testnet.

+### **Step 7: Deploy Your Contract to the Testnet**

+*Now that you've thoroughly tested your token contract locally and connected your Kadena wallet to the testnet, it's time to deploy your contract to the Kadena testnet.
+This step will allow you to interact with your token in a real blockchain environment before considering a mainnet deployment.*

+7.1. **Open a Terminal or Command Prompt**
+   - Open a terminal or command prompt on your system.
+   - Navigate to the directory containing your token contract file (e.g., `token.pact`).

+7.2. **Load Your Contract**
+   - Use the `pact` command-line tool to load your token contract:
+     ```
+     pact --load token.pact --envdata envdata.json
+     ```
+   - This command loads your contract code and prepares it for deployment.

+7.3. **Connect to the Testnet**
+   - Next, you'll need to specify the Kadena testnet as the target blockchain for deployment.
+   - Use the `--host` and `--port` flags to connect to the testnet:
+     ```
+     pact --host testnet.kadena.io --port 443 --tls
+     ```
+   - These flags specify the testnet URL and enable TLS (Transport Layer Security) for a secure connection.

+7.4. **Prepare the Deployment Command**
+   - Use the `pact` command-line tool to prepare the deployment command:
+     ```
+     pact --code '(token.token-main-entry)'
+     ```
+   - This command specifies the entry point for your token contract, which is typically a function named `token-main-entry` or something similar.

+7.5. **Sign and Submit the Deployment Transaction**
+   - Your Kadena wallet will prompt you to sign the deployment transaction.
+   - Open your wallet application, review the transaction details, and confirm the deployment.
+   - Once signed, the transaction will be submitted to the Kadena testnet for processing.

+7.6. **Wait for Transaction Confirmation**
+   - After submitting the deployment transaction, you'll need to wait for it to be processed and confirmed on the Kadena testnet.
+   - This process may take a few minutes, depending on the network conditions.

+7.7. **Verify Successful Deployment**
+   - Once the transaction is confirmed, you can use the `pact` command-line tool or your Kadena wallet to interact with your deployed token contract on the testnet.
+   - Try executing various token functions, such as minting, transferring, or burning (if applicable), to ensure that your contract is functioning as expected on the testnet.

+Deploying your token contract to the Kadena testnet is an important step in the development process, as it allows you to test your token in a realistic blockchain environment before considering a mainnet deployment.
+If everything works as expected on the testnet, you can proceed to the next step, which involves acquiring mainnet Kadena (KDA) tokens for the mainnet deployment.